kaba2/react-mobx-signals/README.md

 Communication between objects
 -----------------------------

-An object must be able to control _when_ its state-changes are communicated outside, because only the object knows when its invariants are satisfied, or when a state-change is relevant.
+An object must be able to control _when_ its state-changes are communicated outside, because only the object knows _when_ its invariants are satisfied, or _when_ a state-change is relevant.
 An object is in _valid state_ whenever its invariants are satisfied, and in _invalid state_ otherwise.
 Every time a member function of a (correctly-implemented) object is called, an object starts from a valid state, incrementally modifies its state, perhaps passing through invalid states, and finally ends up back to another valid state --- as specified by the member function's contract.
 The invalid states in the middle must remain hidden from outside observers, as must valid but irrelevant states.
 An object specifies valid program-locations at which it notifies interested observers about its state-changes.
 These program-locations are specified by emitting a signal.

 ### Signals and slots

 A _slot_ is a function reference.
 A _connection_ is an object which stores one slot.
 The _signature_ of the connection is the function-signature of its slot.
 A _signal_ is an object which stores a set of connections with the same signature.
 To _connect_ a signal `A` to a slot `B` means to store a new `B`-connection to `A`.
 To say that a signal is _emitted_ means to call its connections one by one.

 An object communicates its state-changes through its signals which are connected to other objects's member slots.
 The type of the state-change of is encoded by the memory-address of the emitting signal-object, and the details of that state-change are encoded in the function-arguments when calling each slot.
-For example, a collection of elements could emit a signal called `elementAdded(element)` after adding an element into the collection, where the added element is provided as an argument.
-The signals and slots form the interface by which objects of arbitrary type communicate with each other at well-defined instants; there is no coupling between types.
+For example, a selection of vertices and edges could emit a signal called `vertexAdded(vertex)` after adding a vertex into the selection, where the added vertex is provided as an argument.

 ```typescript
 class Selection {